openedx/openedx-events/docs/reference/real-life-use-cases.rst

 Course Metadata Synchronization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 An event is emitted each time a course is published by the CMS, which is sent to the event bus and received by the `Course Discovery`_ service.
-This process allows course discovery to automatically update course metadata, ensuring that any changes in the CMS are reflected.
+This process allows `Course Discovery`_ to automatically update course metadata, ensuring that any changes in the CMS are reflected.
 By communicating through the event bus, this setup decreases the need for manual data syncs, keeping course metadata consistently up-to-date across services.

 More details on: `Use Event Bus to Replace Refresh Course Metadata`_.

 Credentials Management
 ~~~~~~~~~~~~~~~~~~~~~~

-When the LMS emits certificate-related events, they are sent to the event bus and received by the `Credentials`_ service.
-Credentials can automatically award or revoke learner credentials based on the event type.
+When the LMS emits certificate-related events, they are sent to the event bus and received by the `Credentials`_ service. `Credentials`_ can automatically award or revoke learner credentials based on the event type.
 This integration simplifies credential management by enabling real-time updates from the LMS, ensuring the appropriate generation of learner credentials without requiring manual synchronization.

 More details on: `Credentials - Event Bus`_.